lambduli/minilog/WRITEUP.md

 The description above illustrates one important point - when our goal is a predicate invokation, we can approach satisfying it by viewing the invokation as a struct/compound term and see the heads of predicates the same way.
 Whenever we can unify those two terms (our goal and a predicate head) we have a potential way to satisfy the goal.

 This is quite important, because it allows us to use unification in this part of the process too.
-Later it will be aparent just how important and central unification is to the whole process of evaluation - **it is** the thing that does most parts of the evaluation.
+Later it will be aparent just how important and central unification is to the whole process of evaluation - **it is** the thing that does most work for the evaluation.

 ----